carlosverissimo3001/FEUP-PRI/exam.md

 ### Q : What is entity-oriented search?
 What is necessary to implement it?

+- **Entity-oriented search** - search paradigm of organizing and accessing information centered around entities, and their attributes and relationships.

+Users expect to find a search box to help them find information.
+However, the information they are looking for may not be in the form of a document, but rather in the form of an entity.
+For example, a user may want to find information about a person, a place, or an organization.
+In this case, the user is looking for an entity, not a document.

+Traditionally, this information objects were documents, but today's search engines return rich results pages beyond the classic "ten blue links".
+These results pages include images, videos, news, and other types of information.
+In order to provide these rich results, search engines need to understand the information they are indexing.
+This is where entity-oriented search comes in.

+### OQ : What is a Knowledge Base and an Entity?

+- **Knowledge Base** - Largescale structured knowledge repositories Knowledge bases organize information around specify things or objects, called "entities".

+- **Entity** - uniquely identifiable object or thing, e.g. person, place, organization, etc. Characterized by its name(s), type(s), atrributes, and relationships with other entities.

+Properties of entities (**UNTAR**):

+- **U**nique identifier
+  - entities need to be uniquely identifiable.
+E.g. username, email address, URI, Wikipedia page ID, etc.
+  - One-to-one correspondence between each entity identifier and the object it represents
+- **N**ame - names do not uniquely identify entities; multiple entities may share the same name
+- **T**ype - work as semantic categories that group together entities with similar properties
+- **A**ttributes - the characteristics or features of an entity
+- **R**elationships - describe how two entities are associated to each other

+### OQ : What is the RDF data model?

+- **RDF** (Resource Description Framework) - a data model for representing information about resources, such as people, places, and things.
+RDF is a standard model to describe entities.

+- RDF is a language designed to describe things which are referred to as resources.

+### OQ : Semantic web

+Term coined be Tim Berners-Lee in 2001 referring to an envisioned extension to the original web

+### OQ : User infomation needs formats

+- **Keyword queries** - Easy to formulate but imprecise.
+Also known as free-text queries.
+- **Structured queries** - structured data sources are traditionally queried using formal query languages (e.g., SQL)
+- **Keyword++ queries** - correspond to keyword queries that are complemented with additional structural elements
+  - e.g. [retrieval site:fe.up.pt]
+- **Natural language queries** - are formulated using natural language, the same way one would express it in a conversation
+  - e.g. "What is the weather in Lisbon?"
+- **Zero-queries** - the tradicional information access is reative

+### OQ : Data types

+- **Unstructured data** - which can be found in vast quantities in a variety of forms, e.g. text
+- **Semistructured data** -  is characterized by the lack of rigid, formal structure. e.g. HTML
+- **Structured data** - adheres to a predefined (fixed) schema and is typically organized in a tabular format (e.g., relational databases).
+The schema defines how the data is organized and imposes constrains to ensure consistency.

+### OQ : Tasks in entity-oriented search

+- **Entity retrieval** - queries are better answered by returning a ranked list of entities, as opposed to a list of documents.
+Challanges:
+  - how to represent information needs
+  - how to represent entities
+  - how to match those representations
+- **Entity linking** - recognizing mentions of entities in text and associating these mentions with the corresponding entities in knowledge bases
+- **Entities for an enhanced UX** - entities can improve the UX throughout the entire search process

+### OQ : URI, RDF triples and RDF graph

+- **URI** (Uniform Resource Identifier) - each resource is assigned an URI making it uniquely and globally identifiable.
+- RDF Triples:
+  - **Subject**, always an URI
+  - **Predicate**, always an URI
+  - **Object**, can be an URI or a literal
+- RDF graph:
+  - URIs are represented by rounded rectangles
+  - Literals are represented by shaded rectangles

+### OQ : Knowledge bases

+Publicly available knowledge bases:
+- **DBpedia**
+- **Wikidata**

+Private knowledge bases:
+- **Google Knowledge Graph**
+- **Facebook Entity Graph**
+- **Microsoft Satori**

 ### Q : Describe the challenges and techniques associated with… building entity descriptions, entity ranking, linking.

+**Ad hoc entity retrieval** is the task of asnwerinf information needs by returning a ranked list of entities, as opposed to a list of documents.

+"Ad hoc" refers to the standard form of retieval in which the user, motivated by an ad hoc (temporary) information need, initiates the search process by formulating and issuing a query.

+**How to perform entity retrieval?**

+- Model the "entity retrieval" problem as a "document retrieval" problem.
+  - Constructing the profile documents;
+  - Ranking the profile documents.

+**How to construct entities descriptions?**

+- Create a "profile document" with information about the entity obtained from textual content, from a document collection, in which the entities occurs.
+The goal is to estimate a term count associated with each entity

+**Entities components**

+- **Entity length**, is the total number of terms in the entity description.
+- **Term frequency** (TF), is the normalized term count (by length) in the entity description.
+- **Entity frequency** (EF), is the number of entities in which the term occurs.
+- **Inverse entity frequency** (IEF), is the log normalized ratio between the total number of entities in the catalog, and the entity frequency

+**Ranking entities**

+- With the term-based entity representation, we can now rank entities with respect to their relevance to the information need.
+- The retrieval models from document ranking are used for entity sorcing by replacing the document with the entity in the equations.

+**Entity linking**

+- Task of recognizing entity mentions in text and linking them to the corresponding entries in a knowledge base.
+- Three steps (**MCD**):
+  - **Mention detection** - identify mentions of entities in text
+    - Build a dictionary o entity surface forms, i.e. entities with all names variants.
+    - Check all document n-grams against the dictionary
+    - Filter out undesired entities
+  - **Candidate generation** - generate a list of candidate entities for each mention
+  - **Disambiguation** - select the most likely entity for each mention

 ### Q : Describe the data sources typically required for entity oriented search and its characteristics.

+Three possible data sources:

+- **Unstructured data** - This is the scanario in which we want to find entities in arbitrary text.
+E.g. Wikipedia, news, blogs, etc.
+- **Semistructured data** - A significant portion of the web content is already organized in a semistructured format, e.g. HTML.
+E.g. Web pages, social media, etc.
+  - The standard way of incorportating the internal document structure into the retrieval model is through the use of document fields, where document segments correspond to fields - e.g. title, summary, introduction, etc.
+- **Structured data** - There is a growing number of larger general purpose publicly available knowledge bases, e.g. DBpedia, Wikidata, etc.
+  - In KB, info is organized using the RDF data model:
+    - each entity is represented by a URI
+    - its properties are represented in the form of subject-predicate-object triples

+### OQ : Fields used for entity representation

+- **Name**
+- **Name Variants**
+- **Attributes**
+- **Types**
+- **Outgoing relations**
+- **Incoming relations**
+- **Top predicates**
+- **Catch-all field**

+### OQ : Triples to text

+- Literal values are used as-is
+- URIs need to be converted to human-readable
+  - **URI Resolution** - process of finding the a human-readable name/label for a URI